Sugar Feeds Thyroid

 Environmental carcinogens – including radiation as well as toxic (and estrogenic) chemicals and poisons – have become ubiquitous.
-These factors in combination with a very large increase in consumption of the polyunsaturated fats (and the addition of numerous other poisonous ingredients added to foods) and exposure to many other lifestyle stressors are the most likely factors causing the rising incidence of cancer and related degenerative diseases.
+These factors, in combination with a very large increase in consumption of the polyunsaturated fats (and the addition of numerous other poisonous ingredients added to foods), and exposure to many other lifestyle stressors, are some of the most likely factors to be causing the rising incidence of cancer and related degenerative diseases.

 Sugar helps to promote the production and effective use of cholesterol, and cholesterol (in combination with thyroid hormone and vitamin A) is a fundamental building block for the protective anti-cancer hormones – pregnenolone, progesterone, testosterone and DHEA – and is a basic anti-stress substance.
 Low cholesterol has been shown to be involved in the development of cancer.

-Alternatively, stress and thyroid suppression can increase cholesterol production and interfere with proper conversion, promoting increased levels in the blood, also helping create conditions which promote the oxidation of cholesterol.
+Alternatively, stress and thyroid suppression can increase cholesterol production, and interfere with proper conversion, promoting increased levels in the blood, and greater exposure to conditions which promote the oxidation of cholesterol.
 This interference with metabolism can probably explain much of the association between high cholesterol and cancer.

-From a genuinely biological perspective it looks like sugar restriction not only does not protect against cancer, but instead can speed up its development, encourage its growth and worsen outcomes.
+Although I’m not a doctor (and none of this is intended as medical advice), from a genuinely biological perspective, it looks like sugar restriction not only does not protect against cancer, but instead can speed up its development, encourage its growth, and worsen outcomes.

 “Altered cellular metabolism is a hallmark of cancer…exosomes act as a source of metabolite cargo carrying lactate, acetate, amino acids, TCA cycle intermediates, and lipids; and these metabolites are utilized by recipient cancer cells for proliferation…”

-The substances which rise when sugar is restricted – including cortisol, adrenalin, lactate, nitric oxide, estrogen, serotonin and the polyunsaturated free fatty acids – also play a significant role in the development of other inflammatory disease states including insulin resistance and diabetes, NAFLD and cardiovascular disease.
+The substances which rise when sugar is restricted – including cortisol, adrenaline, lactic acid, nitric oxide, estrogen, serotonin and the polyunsaturated free fatty acids – also play a significant role in the development of other inflammatory disease states including insulin resistance and diabetes, NAFLD and cardiovascular disease.

-A diet limiting overall fat intake, and including sufficient protein (from skim milk and gelatin) as well as plenty of sugar from sweet, ripe, juicy fruits, fruit juice, honey and white sugar, is one reasonable approach to lowering exposure to cortisol, polyunsaturated free fatty acids, lactate, harmful amino acids as well as other inflammatory substances, and might one day be accepted as being an important part of a scientifically rational approach to protection from the spread of cancer and related diseases.
+A diet limiting overall fat intake, and including sufficient protein (from skim milk and gelatin) as well as plenty of sugar from sweet, ripe, juicy fruits, fruit juice, honey and white sugar, is one reasonable approach to lowering exposure to cortisol, polyunsaturated free fatty acids, lactate, harmful amino acids, as well as other inflammatory substances, and might one day be popularly accepted, as being an important part of a scientifically rational approach to protection, from the spread of cancer and related diseases.

 “Lifestyle factors, including diet, play an important role in the survival of cancer patients…we show that a high-fat ketogenic diet…enhanced tumor growth potential…providing insights into the design of conceptualized “precision diets” that may prevent or delay tumor progression…”